gridbugs/gridbugs.org/_posts/2020-05-21-conways-game-of-life-on-the-nes-in-rust.md

 {% image dead.png %}
 </div>

-and wrliting a 1 would show a live cell.
+and writing a 1 would show a live cell.

 <div class="pattern">
 {% image alive.png %}